 To help insurance professionals better understand the wildfire risk to properties in Washington state, we built the Wildfire Risks Tool.

 If you're a registered WSRB user, login today to try it.
 You'll get data on whether a property is in the WUI and whether recent wildfires have burned within one mile.
 Research shows that some areas are especially prone to wildfires and experience them repeatedly, every seven years on average.
-The tool uses a one mile radius because wind is known to carry embers a mile or more from a wildfire, and those embers, also called firebrands, can ignite a structure.
+The tool uses a one-mile radius because the wind is known to carry embers a mile or more from a wildfire, and those embers, also called firebrands, can ignite a structure.

 The Puget Sound area is likely to see a significant earthquake in the next few decades.
 Although the exact damage to property is unpredictable, understanding the key factors that contribute to earthquake damage can help.

-No single factor provides a complete picture of the earthquake risk to a specific property, but taken together, the following measures give you deeper insight than any factor does individually.
+No single factor provides a complete picture of the earthquake risk to a specific property but taken together, the following measures give you deeper insight than any factor does individually.